MohamadGSalim/twitter-data/README.md

-# twitter-data
+# Twitter Data
-SOEN 363 assignment.
-Using Twitter API to download tweets about recession and storing them in a remote database data.
+Using Twitter API to download tweets about recession and store them in a remote database.
-The script is written in python 3, therefore you need to install python 3 to run it.
+The script is written in Python 3, therefore you need to install Python 3 to run it.

 ## Prepare Dev Environment
-* install python 3
+* Install python 3
 * apt-get install python3-venv